-NAME, MUNICIPALITY OF RESIDENCE AND CURRE POSITION(S) WITH THE COMPANY (1) PRINCIPAL OCCUPATION NT (PAST FIVE YEARS) (1) DIRECTOR SINCE BENEFICIAL OWNERSHIP OF COMMON SHARES (2) Martin R. Rowley (3) (5) Perth, Western Australia, Australia Chairman Chairman of the Company since October 2007; Executive Director of Business Development of First Quantum Minerals Ltd. from January 2007 until June 2017; Chief Financial Officer of First Quantum Minerals Ltd. from December 1997 to January 2007; Non-executive Chairman and a director of Lithium One Inc from November 2009 to July 2012.
-Non- executive Chairman and a director of Galaxy Resources Limited since November 2013.
-October 22, 2007 507,002 Marcel Hilmer (6) Perth, Western Australia, Austra Director and Chief Executive Officer Director and Chief Executive Officer of the Company since February 4, 2010; Executive consultant to the mining industry since 2004 working principally with First Quantum Minerals Ltd; Director and Chief Executive Officer of Caravel Minerals Ltd since November 2012.
-February 4, 2010 258,633 Mark Frewin (6) Little Dunmow, United Kingdom Director Director of the Company since September 2005; Vice- President Legal Affairs of the Company until June, 2017; Head of Legal Affairs of the Company from June 2007 to June 2010; Director of Caledonian Consultancy Limited since June 2013.
+NAME, MUNICIPALITY OF RESIDENCE AND CURRENT POSITION(S) WITH THE COMPANY (1) PRINCIPAL OCCUPATION (PAST FIVE YEARS) (1) DIRECTOR SINCE BENEFICIAL OWNERSHIP OF COMMON SHARES (2) Martin R. Rowley ^{(3) (5)} Perth, Western Australia, Australia Chairman Chairman of the Company since October 2007; Executive Director of Business Development of First Quantum Minerals Ltd. from January 2007 until June 2017; Non-executive Chairman and a director of Galaxy Resources Limited since November 2013.
+October 22, 2007 801,702 Mark Frewin (6) Little Dunmow, United Kingdom Director Director of the Company since September 2005; Interim Chief Executive Officer of the Company since November 2018; Vice-President Legal Affairs of the Company until June, 2017; Head of Legal Affairs of the Company from June 2007 to June 2010; Director of Caledonian Consultancy Limited since June 2013.
 Partner, McCarthy Tétrault LLP (Law Firm) from January 2006 to June 2013; Director of Giyani Gold Corp. from June 2012 to February 2016; Chairman of Westbridge Energy Corp. from August 2012 to November 2015.
-September 6, 2005 821,865 Paul Matysek, M. Sc., (3) (4) (6) West Vancouver, B.C., Canada Director Director of the Company since October 2007; Businessman; Chairman of First Cobalt since December 2017, Chairman of Nano One Materials Corp since 2016, CEO of Goldrock Mines Corp. from November 2012 to July 2016 Chairman of Lithium X from November 26, 2015 to March 2018 ; Director and CEO of Lithium One Inc from July 2009 to July 2012; Director, President and CEO of Potash One Inc. from 2007 to 2011; President of Energy Metals Corp. from November 2005 until August 2007; October 22, 2007 231,166 Jorge Estepa (6) Brampton, Ontario, Canada Director and Corporate Secreta Director of the Company since March 2015; Corporate Secretary of the Company since April 2004; Previously March 23, 2015 315,847 Dale Hanna Perth, Western Australia, Austra Chief Financial Officer Notes Chief Financial Officer of the Company since May 2017; alia Company Secretary for Helix Resources Ltd. N/A (1) nce and principal occupation has been provided by the director and/or executive e officer.
-(2) The information as to voting securities beneficially owned, directly or indirectly, controlled or directed, not be d/or executive officer individually and is as at March 29, 2018.
-Company, has been (3) Member of the Audit Commit ttee.
-(4) Member of the Compensatio n Committee.
-(5) Member of the Nomination a nd Governance Committee.
+September 6, 2005 1,090,046

+NAME, MUNICIPALITY OF RESIDENCE AND CURRENT POSITION(S) WITH THE COMPANY (1) PRINCIPAL OCCUPATION (PAST FIVE YEARS) (1) DIRECTOR SINCE BENEFICIAL OWNERSHIP OF COMMON SHARES (2) Paul Matysek, M. Sc., (3) (4) (6) West Vancouver, B.C., Canada Director Director of the Company since October 2007; Businessman; Chairman of First Cobalt Corp. since December 2017, Chairman of Nano One Materials Corp since 2016, Executive Chairman and Director of Victory Metals Inc. since January 2019; CEO of Goldrock Mines Corp. from November 2012 to July 2016; Chairman of Lithium X Energy Corp. from November 2015 to March 2018; October 22, 2007 489,347 Jorge Estepa (6) Brampton, Ontario, Canada Director and Corporate Secretary Director of the Company since March 2015; Corporate Secretary of the Company since April 2004; Previously Director of the Company from April 2004 until March 2006; Vice President, Secretary and Treasurer of: (i) Cartier Iron Corp. from 1995; (ii) Eloro Resources Ltd. from 1997; (iii) Champion Iron Mines Limited (formerly Champion Minerals Inc.) from 2006 to 2014; Corporate Secretary (Canada) of Champion Iron Limited since March 2014; Director of Canoe Mining Ventures Corp. since December 2013; Corporate Secretary of Acme Resources Corp. from June 2018 to December 2018.
+March 23, 2015 533,792 Miles Nagamatsu Toronto, Ontario, Canada Chief Financial Officer Chief Financial Officer of the Company since November 2018; Chief Financial Officer of Cartier Iron Corporation and Eloro Resources Ltd. since 1997, United Hunter Oil & Gas Corp. since 2017; Director and Chief Financial Officer of Essex Oil Ltd. since 2008; Chief Financial Officer of Champion Iron Limited from March 2014 until September 2018.
+N/A Nil

-(6) Member of Health, Safety and Environmental Committee
+Notes

+- (1) The information as to residence and principal occupation has been provided by the director and/or executive officer. - (2) The information as to voting securities beneficially owned, directly or indirectly, controlled or directed, not being within the knowledge of the Company, has been provided by each director and/or executive officer individually and is as at March 29, 2019. - (3) Member of the Audit Committee. - (4) Member of the Compensation Committee. - (5) Member of the Nomination and Governance Committee. - (6) Member of Health, Safety and Environmental Committee